asyncapi/asyncapi-react/README.md

    - **schema: string | AsyncApiInterface | FetchingSchemaInterface**

      The `schema` property is required and contains AsyncAPI specification.
-It should be one of the `string` or [`AsyncApiInterface`](./library/src/types.ts#L13) type or [`FetchingSchemaInterface`](./library/src/helpers/fetchSchema.ts#L1) object for fetching schema from external resource.
+Use the `string` type, the [`AsyncApiInterface`](./library/src/types.ts#L13) type, or the [`FetchingSchemaInterface`](./library/src/helpers/fetchSchema.ts#L1) object to fetch the schema from an external resource.
 For more information on what it contains and what it should look like, read [AsyncAPI Specification](https://github.com/asyncapi/asyncapi#asyncapi-specification).

    - **theme?: Partial<ThemeInterface\>**